Jafonsoo/APISports/README.md

 To incrementally build the project:

-npm run build
+-npm run build

 To force a full build by cleaning up cached artifacts:

-npm run rebuild
+-npm run rebuild

-Fix code style and formatting issues

-npm run lint

-To automatically fix such issues:

-npm run lint:fix

-Other useful commands